-Well we all know how obsessed I am with an Herb Roasted Turkey – but what happens if you have SO many dishes to bake and there isn’t time for the turkey to dominate the oven for 3+ hours?
-Well, problem solved my friend!
-Let me intro you to the Herb Roasted Spatchcock Turkey!
+Well we all know how obsessed I am with an Herb Roasted Turkey - but what happens if you have SO many dishes to bake and there isn't time for the turkey to dominate the oven for 3+ hours?
+Well, I have multiple solutions for you my friend!
+If you do not want to make a whole bird, you can make the Thanksgiving Turkey Meatballs.
+However, if you are planning and a whole bird, let me intro you to the Herb Roasted Spatchcock Turkey!

 Okay so you're probably wondering what the heck is a Spatchcock Turkey?
 Let me enlighten you.
 It's 1: equally as delicious as a regular turkey.
 2: It cooks in a fraction of the time.
 3: It produces enough pan drippings to make my kick ass gravy.
 4: It might just be your new best friend.

 Spatchcocking a bird is in its simplest is when you remove the backbone (essentially a butterflied turkey) and basically flatten the bird so it roasts MUCH MUCH faster.
 You'll need a big sheet pan or roasting pan to accommodate the bird but you can thank me later when your turkey is done in just over an hour!

 PS – are you thinking of putting this on your Thanksgiving menu?
 Check out the full What’s Gaby Cooking menu here along with the master prep schedule to keep things organized and on track!

 Herb Roasted Spatchcock Turkey

 - 1 14-16 lb turkey